Robert Wilson (director): Lighting

-Wilson believes that "the most important part of theatre" is light.
-He is concerned with how images are defined onstage, and this is related to the light of an object or tableau.
-He feels that the lighting design can really bring the production to life.
+Wilson believed that "the most important part of theatre" was light.
+He was concerned with how images were defined onstage, and this was related to the light of an object or tableau.
+He felt that the lighting design could really bring the production to life.
 The set designer for Wilson's the CIVIL warS, Tom Kamm, describes his philosophy: "a set for Wilson is a canvas for the light to hit like paint."
 He explains, "If you know how to light, you can make shit look like gold.
 I paint, I build, I compose with light.
 Light is a magic wand."

-Wilson is "the only major director to get billing as a lighting designer" and is recognized by some as "the greatest light artist of our time".
-He designs with light to be flowing rather than an off-and-on pattern, thus making his lighting "like a musical score."
-Wilson's lighting designs feature "dense, palpable textures" and allow "people and objects to leap out from the background.
+Wilson was "the only major director to get billing as a lighting designer" and was recognized by some as "the greatest light artist of our time".
+He designed with light to be flowing rather than an off-and-on pattern, thus making his lighting "like a musical score."
+Wilson's lighting designs featured "dense, palpable textures" and allowed "people and objects to leap out from the background.
 In his design for Quartett, Wilson used four hundred light cues in a span of only ninety minutes.

-He is a perfectionist, persisting to achieve every aspect of his vision.
+He was a perfectionist, persisting to achieve every aspect of his vision.
 A fifteen-minute monologue in Quartett took two days for him to light while a single hand gesture took nearly three hours.
-This attention to detail expresses his conviction that, "light is the most important actor on stage."
-In a conversation with theatre expert Octavian Saiu, Wilson was asked whether he is disturbed by the fact that his style is often imitated.
+This attention to detail expressed his conviction that, "light is the most important actor on stage."
+In a conversation with theater expert Octavian Saiu, Wilson was asked whether he was disturbed by the fact that his style was often imitated.
 His response was that "the world is a library", and therefore every artist is free to borrow from other artists.

 Props

-Wilson's interest in design extends to the props in his productions, which he designs and sometimes participates in constructing.
-Whether it is furniture, a light bulb, or a giant crocodile, Wilson treats each as a work of art in its own right.
-He demands that a full-scale model of each prop be constructed before the final one is made, in order "to check proportion, balance, and visual relationships" on stage.
-Once he has approved the model, the crew builds the prop, and Wilson is "renowned for sending them back again and again and again until they satisfy him".
-He is so strict in his attention to detail that when Jeff Muscovin, his technical director for Quartett, suggested they use an aluminum chair with a wood skin rather than a completely wooden chair, Wilson replied:
+Wilson's interest in design extended to the props in his productions, which he designed and sometimes participated in constructing.
+Whether it was furniture, a light bulb, or a giant crocodile, Wilson treated each as a work of art in its own right.
+He demanded that a full-scale model of each prop be constructed before the final one was made, in order "to check proportion, balance, and visual relationships" on stage.
+Once he approved the model, the crew would build the prop, and Wilson was "renowned for sending them back again and again and again until they satisfy him".
+He was so strict in his attention to detail that when Jeff Muscovin, his technical director for Quartett, suggested they use an aluminum chair with a wood skin rather than a completely wooden chair, Wilson replied:

 No, Jeff, I want wood chairs.
 If we make them out of aluminum, they won't sound right when they fall over and hit the floor.
 They'll sound like metal, not wood.
 It will sound false.
 Just make sure you get strong wood.
 And no knots.

 Such attention to detail and perfectionism usually resulted in an expensive collection of props.
 "Curators regard them as sculptures" and the props have been sold for prices ranging from "$4,500 to $80,000."